What is HMUN?

 "It was great to have come across Ethan and his efficient team mates who haven't left any stones unturned in making the HMUN 2013 a great success.
 Your 360 degree feedback sessions with the faculty advisors held on a daily basis were brilliant in resolving issues then and there." - Chittagong Grammar School, Bangaldesh on HMUN 2013

 Ruth D. Kagan — Secretary-General

-Ruth D. Kagan is a rising senior at Harvard studying Molecular and Cellular Biology.
-Originally from the suburbs of New York City, she realized her love for Model UN during her freshman year of high school.
+Ruth D. Kagan is a senior at Harvard studying Molecular and Cellular Biology.
+Originally from the suburbs of New York City, she first fell in love with Model UN during her freshman year of high school.
 Twenty-two conferences and six years of HMUN later, Ruth’s love for Model UN has only grown.

 Outside of Model UN, Ruth is also active in the Board of Directors of the Harvard International Relations Council, as well as in some of its other programs.
 She is involved in research, focusing on the cellular organization of the visual system.
 When she is not in the HMUN Office or laboratory, Ruth enjoys traveling, long walks in search of hot beverages, and reading whatever is in sight.
 Ruth also has a soft spot for nice typography.